 - Regular old hardware store masking tape.
 There’s usually no specific brand name attached so these can vary, but they are usually really good, in addition to being your cheapest and most widely available option.
 It’s not pretty, though.

 - Scotch Expressions, the decorative paper tape you are most likely to be able to find in the U.S. at someplace like Target or Michaels.
 It’s decent, but doesn’t really work quite as well or as consistently at giving crisp edges as the Japanese tapes I’ve tried.
-Plus, the sampler packs usually include a variety of widths, some of which are too thin to be useful.
+Plus, the sampler packs usually include a variety of widths, some of which are far too thin to be useful (like 1/4″ size).

 - Rifle Paper Co.
 Similar to Scotch Expressions, I find these to work fairly well although there are occasional leaks if you’re using a lot of water or a heat tool.
-On the plus, they are a good width and extremely cute.
+On the plus, they are a good width – a bit over half an inch – and extremely cute.

 - Blick Artist Tape.
 Just horrible.
 This was my first roll of tape, and it let in so much leakage!
 Much more if I used a hair dryer, but even without, pretty bad.
 (Blick Masking Tape, however, is fine.
 Just like hardware store making tape.)